Ym4n/Human-identification-capabilities/README.md

 # Human_identification_capabilities

-This repo is built to demonstrate human identification capabilities such as- -
+This repo is built to demonstrate human identification capabilities such as:
 1) Detect new faces - see a new person, remember his facial features in memory and classify it by name.
 2) Identification - see familiar person and say his name.